 With water, I’m worried about freezing, but with LN2, the bigger concern is *boiling*!
 When it comes into contact with warmer things (such as my samples), the heat from the warmer thing is transferred to the LN2.
 As a result, the sample is rapidly frozen, but the LN2 evaporates into N2 gas.
 This looks really cool but also means you’ll need more of the liquid form than you expect (our lab goes through a ton of it!). more here: http://bit.ly/30JJBni

-In undergrad we didn’t have tons of liquid N like we do here, so I would use wire to wrap around the tube and stick it in – but one time the wire broke and my tube fell in 😥 But here we have a great machine shop down the hall that has a laser cutter and they made us these plastic “freezing aids” (don’t know what their technical term is) with spaced out holes to hold eppendorf tubes on ice (*on* but not *in*!) while I’m making the portions – then I pull it off the ice and stick it in the nitrogen.
+In undergrad we didn’t have tons of liquid N like we do here, so I would use wire to wrap around the tube and stick it in kinda like bait on a fishing rod.
+Worked for the most part but one time the wire broke and my tube fell in 😥 Thankfully, here we have a great machine shop down the hall that has a laser cutter and they made us these plastic “freezing aids” (don’t know what their technical term is) with spaced out holes to hold eppendorf tubes on ice (*on* but not *in*!) while I’m making the portions – then I pull it off the ice and stick it in the nitrogen.
 Let it freeze then whisk the tubes off to the -80.